ietf-wg-dnsop/wg-materials/dnsop-ietf120/dnsop-ietf120-agenda.md

 * Opening, Note Well and Blue Sheets, Chairs, 5 min

 ### For Consideration

+### Liaison with other WGs

-*   experiments with PowerDNS implementation of a post-quantum signing algorihtm
+*   Experiments with PowerDNS implementation of a post-quantum signing algorihtm
     - Datatracker URL:
     - Requester Email: Peter Thomassen <peter@desec.io>
     - Time Requested: 15 min